NasirKhalidQ/reluvate/README.md

 ## Not Completed ❌

+- No refresh page option as state is saved locally
 - Backend tasks, creation of API endpoints
 - Authentication using JWT, unique user, etc
 - Database integration